wmd0701/ClousVis/README.md

 ## Tips

 As it takes some time to reproduce the visualization on Unity3D, it may help to have a look at the videos below.
-The vidoes are also included in './videos'.
+The vidoes, slides and paper can be downloaded from [Drive](https://drive.google.com/drive/folders/1SpVkyd9KVyUx8dsYsnE5-LgAKFIhQqwm?usp=sharing).

 [Cameara Movement](https://youtu.be/lHCqkv5Q1u4)